nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Test case: `list` <br>
       Expected: The displayed list should return to the original full list of applications, in the default order.

+### Deleting all applications
+Before each test scenario, execute `list` beforehand and take note of the **original full list of applications**.
+If your original list is empty, please add dummy applications by executing the `add-app` command.

+1. Clearing all applications
+   1. Prerequisites: There is **at least 1** application present in sprINT.
+   2. Test case: `clear` <br>
+      Expected: All applications in sprINT will be deleted.
+   3. Test case: `clear [keyword]`, where keyword can be any combination of characters. <br>
+      Expected: All applications in sprINT will be deleted.
+By default, only the first expression in the input is recognised as the command.
+In this case, it is `clear`.
+   4. Test case: `clear1234`. <br>
+      Expected: Applications will not be deleted.
+In this case, the first expression is recognised as `clear1234`, which is an invalid command.
+   Error message `Unknown command` will be displayed in the status message.

+### Exiting sprINT
+Before each test scenario, ensure that sprINT application is launched and opened on your device.

+1. Exiting sprINT
+    1. Prerequisites: sprINT's main window is launched and opened.
+   2. Test case: `exit` <br>
+      Expected: The sprINT application will close.
+   3. Test case: `exit [keyword]`, where keyword can be any combination of characters. <br>
+      Expected: The sprINT application will close.
+By default, only the first expression in the input is recognised as the command.
+In this case, it is `exit`.
+   4. Test case: `exit1234`. <br>
+      Expected: sprINT application remains open.
+In this case, the first expression is recognised as `exit1234`, which is an invalid command.
+    Error message `Unknown command` will be displayed in the status message.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>